sshane/openpilot-archive/SA_RELEASES.md

+Stock Additions v0.5.3 - 2020-9-15 (0.7.7)
+===
+ * Properly set unsafe_mode in boardd.
+This might fix panda flashing issues for new users, since it won't be required

 Stock Additions v0.5.2 - 2020-9-11 (0.7.7)
 ===
  * Fix jerking after dynamic camera offset is complete, it now smoothly ramps back to center